How to withdraw your accrued benefits

 If you are an existing Personal Internet Banking user, you can log on and access your MPF account.

-When you reach the age of 65, you can withdraw your accrued benefits in one go or by choosing to withdraw your accrued benefits in instalments on the grounds of retirement.
-If you decide to leave your benefits in your MPF account, they'll continue to be invested in your chosen funds.
+At 65, you’re able to withdraw your accrued benefits in one go or in instalments by filling in a claim form on the grounds of retirement.
+If you decide to leave your accrued benefits in your MPF account, they'll continue to be invested in your chosen funds.
 All you need do is fill out and submit the relevant forms.

 According to MPF legislation, you can only withdraw your accrued benefits derived from mandatory contributions when any one of the following circumstances occurs.